code-423n4/2023-04-rubicon-findings/data/JCN-G.md

 ### Pack `next`, `prev` and `delb` into a single storage slot to save 2 SLOTS (~2000 gas)

-*`uint80` should be large enough to hold offer ids and timestamps without fear of overflowing*
+*`uint80` should be large enough to hold offer ids and block numbers without fear of overflowing*
 ```solidity
 File: contracts/RubiconMarket.sol
 686:    struct sortInfo {